Documentation Index

 API Calls

-The Instagram API allows data extraction only from Business/Professional accounts.
-Unfortunately, it is not possible to get data from your personal accounts.
+The Instagram API only allows data extraction from Business/Professional accounts.
+Unfortunately, it's not possible to get data from your personal accounts.

 Troubleshooting